RecieverofMemory/Chromaton/README.md

 No licence for Chromaton.
 It's yours.
 It's mine.
 Whatever.
 It's ours.

-Build chromaton on Ubuntu 16.04
+Build chromaton on Ubuntu 16.04 (No working Windows guide yet but you can try in the doc folder following build-msw.md, there is a bounty if you are sucessful)
 -------------------

 *You will need 2 GB or more RAM on your device or else use SWAP to get it, search about SWAP for more info.

-The below will probably also work on "Window's Subsystem for Linux" aka Ubuntu for windows 10.
-You will need to search how to get it, it uses the microsoft store and you will need to click the update button to the upper right before it will allow you to download ubuntu.
-Right now there are no windows binaries or installation guide, a bounty is made for someone to do this for us, but for now use ubuntu for windows or linux.
+In Terminal Window:

     sudo apt-get install build-essential
     sudo apt-get install libtool autotools-dev autoconf